varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 ## Software

 As I mentioned earlier, I work with Linux to fulfill all my programming related stuff.
 And the Linux flavour I'm right now using is [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/).
+Here's the entire configuration of my machine obtained using [neofetch](https://github.com/dylanaraps/neofetch).

 ![Ubuntu 18.04](/images/ubuntu18-04.png)